curl/everything-curl/protocols/network.md

 When we as a client want to initiate a transfer from or to one of the machines out there (a server), we usually do not know its IP addresses but instead we usually know its name.
-The name of the machine you will talk to is embedded in the URL that we work with when we use tools like curl or a browser.
+The name of the machine to communicate with is typically embedded in the URL that we work with when we use tools like curl or a browser.

 We might use a URL like `http://example.com/index.html`, which means the client will connect to and communicate with the host named example.com.